kumkanillam/exploring-glimmer/slides/07-web-components.md

 ```

 Note:
-will register custom elements for each of the component names you give to initializeCustomElements,
+will register custom elements for each of the component names<br>
+you give to initializeCustomElements,<br>
-allow use as `<foo-bar></foo-bar>` anywhere in DOM, will render Glimmer component
+allow use as `<foo-bar></foo-bar>` anywhere in DOM, <br>
+which will render Glimmer component

 ----